stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-A _rotation_ is a transform comprised of an axis-angle:
+A rotation is a transform specified by an axis-angle:

 ```java
 public interface Rotation extends Transform {